adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

 ## 💡 Inspiration and Learning Goals

 The initial idea for this project came up during a capstone project meeting.
-I wanted a way to keep track of what everyone was saying — a tool to help summarize and analyze each speaker's points without a point!
+I wanted a way to keep track of what everyone was saying — a tool to help summarize and analyze each speaker's points with no effort at all!
 I thought it would be cool if I could separate out what everyone was saying and highlight everyones key points(What I later found out was called speech diarization).
 The project combines skills in NLP, audio processing, and data visualization, creating a platform that could be a starting point for various use cases, such as podcast analysis, meeting summaries, and a lot more.